Valley Stream, New York

 Valley Stream is a village in Nassau County, on Long Island, in New York, United States.
-The population in the Village of Valley Stream was 37,511 at the 2010 census.
+The population in the Village of Valley Stream was 40,634 at the time of the 2020 census.

-The incorporated Village of Valley Stream is within the Town of Hempstead, along the border with Queens, and is served by the Long Island Rail Road at the Valley Stream, Gibson, and Westwood stations.
-Money Magazine ranked Valley Stream as "the best place to live in New York" for 2017.
+The Incorporated Village of Valley Stream is within the Town of Hempstead, along the border with Queens, and is served by the Long Island Rail Road at the Valley Stream, Gibson, and Westwood stations.